robitron/Sapphire/README.md

 Java sapphire, the main program.

 # Portable
-This release works fine in linux, Mac OS X, and Windows 10.
-There is a known bug in loading the JMegaHal source text in Windows 10.
+This release works fine in linux, Mac OS X, and Windows.

 # Description
 sapphire.java is a multi-threaded Java application for desktop.